 We have developed our NAM technology to expand HSC populations in culture which have been shown in clinical trials to yield a clinically effective therapeutic dose of HSC from a single unit of cord blood.
 Our technology uses the small molecule nicotinamide, or NAM, a form of vitamin B3, to expand therapeutic cells in culture while preserving their functionality.
 Using NAM, we developed NiCord as a cord blood HSC transplantation product candidate.
+We filed an investigational new drug, or IND, application for NiCord in August 2010, and the IND was approved in the fourth quarter of 2010 for the treatment of patients with hematological malignancies.

 In February 2013, we completed a Phase I/II study of NiCord transplanted with the support of a second, unmanipulated cord blood unit as a treatment for blood cancers at Duke University Medical Center.
 In eight of the 11 patients treated with NiCord, HSC from NiCord out-competed the HSC from the unmanipulated cord blood unit and successfully engrafted.
-The eight patients that engrafted with NiCord also had a significantly shorter hospitalization length and shortened times to hematopoietic recovery (resumption of healthy blood production) than an historical control group of patients treated with two units of unmanipulated cord blood during the same time and period and using the same conditioning regimen.
+The eight patients that engrafted with NiCord also had a significantly shorter hospitalization length (an average of 23.5 days compared to 42.2 days) and shortened times to hematopoietic recovery, or resumption of healthy blood production (an average of 10.5 days compared to 25 days), compared to an historical control group of patients treated with two units of unmanipulated cord blood during the same time and period and using the same conditioning regimen.
 In light of the results of this study, we are currently testing the clinical effectiveness of transplanting NiCord without the support of an unmanipulated unit of cord blood.

 We are also developing NiCord for transplantation in patients with rare nonmalignant diseases for which HSC transplantation is currently the only available potential cure.
-These include: hemoglobinopathies, such as sickle cell disease and thalassemia; bone marrow failure syndromes; genetic metabolic diseases; bone marrow failure syndromes; and severe autoimmune diseases.
+These diseases include: hemoglobinopathies, such as sickle cell disease and thalassemia; bone marrow failure syndromes, such as severe aplastic anemia; genetic metabolic diseases; and severe autoimmune diseases.
 We are currently engaged in a Phase I/II clinical trial of NiCord for treatment of pediatric sickle cell disease.
-Starting in the third quarter of 2014, we intend to start a clinical trial of NiCord for nonmalignant diseases under a separate Investigational New Drug application (IND) using the trademark CordIn.
+In the third quarter of 2014, we plan to submit a new IND application for NiCord under the trademark CordIn for the treatment of patients with non-malignant diseases such as sickle cell disease and thalassemia.
+The NiCord IND will continue to cover hematological malignancies.
+CordIn will initially have the same composition as NiCord, but with a different product release process.
+In the fourth quarter of 2014, we intend to start a clinical trial of CordIn for sickle cell disease and thalassemia.
+This clinical trial of CordIn will use a cryopreserved (frozen) product, as described below under the heading "Cryopreservation".